Wills

 No Valid Will At Death = Dying “Intestate” = State Law Controls Asset Distribution

-If a person dies without a will, or if a will does not meet state requirements for being valid, then assets pass through intestate succession, meaning that state laws and state courts determine who gets what property.9 This is the case in all 50 states.10
+If a person dies without a will, or if a will does not meet state requirements for being valid, then assets pass through intestate succession, meaning that state laws and/or state courts determine who gets what property.
+Each state has enacted its own intestate succession laws.10

-Farmers are not your average person.
+Farmers likely have particular goals for farm transfer that are not likely to be met by state intestate succession laws.
 That means it is important for a farmer to have a will drafted by an attorney.

 How Wills Relate to Farm Transfer